sboursault/cucumber-calc/README.md

 Cucumber was designed to help tech and business people to work together.

-Practically, this means tech people should never modify a feature file without validation from the PO - otherwise, this is not collaboration ;)
+Practically, this means tech people should never modify a .feature file without validation from the PO - otherwise, this is not collaboration ;)

-Also, we should spend time to make feature files easy to read.
+Also, we should spend time to make .feature files easy to read.

 Convention:
-- Feature files are placed in the folder /features.
+- .feature files are placed in the folder /features.
 - They are named using snake case (https://en.wikipedia.org/wiki/Snake_case).

 ### Feature description